PtrMan/SingularTranspiler/README.md

 Some problems:

-(1) With the grammar/scanner rules as implmented in Singular, the input
+(1) With the grammar/scanner rules as implemented in Singular, the input
 ```
 proc f(int i)
 {